 Weekly Reputation Index Metrics

-Turning to companies whose intangible assets, in terms of their cash-generating potential (Reputational Value Premium), appear to have been undervalued at the start of this calendar year, it has been brutal.
-The greatest gains in the portfolio for the year are being reported by Michael Kors Holdings (KORS), which remains in first place with a year-to-date return of 13.17%, down 7% from last week.
-Lamar Advertising Co (LAMR) also remains at second place with a return of 9.28%, down about 3% from last week.
-Amerigas Partners (APU) is new in the #3 position with an 8.41% return for the year.
+Speaking of companies whose intangible assets, in terms of their excess cash-generating potential (Reputational Premium), appear to have been undervalued at the start of this calendar year, it is not yet rosy.
+The greatest gains in the portfolio for the year are being reported by Companhia Energetica Minas Gerais (ADR) (CIG) that has moved up from 3rd place with year to date returns of 20.20%.
+Lamar Advertising Co (LAMR), drops back to second place with a return of 19.95%, up a bit from last week.
+Genpact Ltd (G) is holding at third with a return of 10.49%.
 These are three of the 19 firms identified by the RepuStars Variety algorithm at the start of the year as value opportunities.

-As for those whose reputational value has not panned out so far, the new greatest disappointment this year is VeriFone Systems Inc. (PAY) at -38.63%.
-Fusion-IO, Inc. (FIO) increased its loss to -29.5%, and Royal Gold Inc. (RGLD) sank further at -16.82%.
+As for those whose reputational value has not panned out so far, the greatest disappointments this year are VeriFone Systems Inc. (PAY) at -32.83%; Fusion-IO, Inc. (FIO) at -22.62%, and Compagnie Generale de Gephysqu Vrts SA.
+(CGG) at -21.21%.

 The RepuStars Variety Corporate Reputation Index tracks up to 57 company stocks that appear to be underpriced relative to Steel City Re’s proprietary Reputational Value Metrics™, which track 7400 companies weekly.
 The principles behind measuring reputational value are describe in the book, Reputation, Stock Price, and You (2012, Apress).

 The RepuStars indices are reconstituted annually in the first week of January and posted by S&P/Dow Jones Indexes in the third week.
 The Indices were last reconstituted 20 Jan 2013.